LLNL/RAJA/docs/sphinx/user_guide/feature/view.rst

   }

 Index Layout
-^^^^^^^^^^^^^
+^^^^^^^^^^^^

-``RAJA::IndexLayout`` is a layout that uses an index list to access entries of a view.
-This layout requires an indexing strategy for each dimension, which determines how to map a given input index to an entry within a view.
+``RAJA::IndexLayout`` is a layout that uses an indexing strategy for each dimension to determine how to map a given input index to an entry within a view.

 Three indexing strategies are natively supported in RAJA:
 DirectIndex, IndexList, and ConditionalIndexList.
-DirectIndex maps an input index to itself, and does not take any arguments as its constructor.
+DirectIndex maps an input index to itself, and does not take any arguments in its constructor.
 The IndexList strategy takes a reference to an array containing the list of relevant indices to map.
 With this strategy, a given input index is mapped to the entry in its list corresponding to that index.
 Lastly, the ConditionalIndexStrategy takes a reference to an array containing an index list.
 When the referenced index list is non-null, the ConditionalIndex strategy is equivalent to that of the IndexList.
 Otherwise, if the index list provided to the constructor is a null pointer, the ConditionalIndexList maps an input index to itself (same as the DirectIndex strategy).
-The ConditionalIndexList strategy is useful if the index list can potentially be unused for some situations.
+The ConditionalIndexList strategy is useful when the index list is not initialized for some situations.

 A simple illustrative example is shown below::